North China Daily News Building: Design

 The North China Daily News Building is a reinforced concrete structure with Baroque towers, Neoclassical pillars, and Renaissance relief sculpture.
 The first seven floors are faced with granite, the lowest two floors of which are rough hewn.
+The upper story features are clad in cast stone, known locally as Shanghai Plaster.
 The building originally incorporated the statues of two goddesses, which flanked the marble entrance, but these statues were destroyed during the Cultural Revolution.
 The building contains 9043 m2 of office space, and lies on a 1043 m2 plot of land.